Adjoint L-Infinity Actions and Conserved Charges in GR: Conserved Currents and Charges from Local -actions

 We now pivot and recall the Noether Theorem for local $L_\infty$-actions as articulated in \cite{CG2}.
 See also Sections 4 and 5 of \cite{CG3} and Section 3 of \cite{Gw}.
-More specifically we will outline the following result which is really an amalgamation of the work done in previous sections and Section 12.5 of \cite{CG2}.
+More specifically, we will outline the following result, which is really an amalgamation of the work done in previous sections and Section 12.5 of \cite{CG2}.

-\begin{prop}[Classical Noether Theorem of \cite{CG2}] Let $(\cM, \{\ell_k\},\langle-,-\rangle)$ be a local cyclic (of degree -3) $L_\infty$-algebra over $M$ and $\fg$ an $L_\infty$-algebra (over a point).
-Further let $\fg$ act on $\cM$ via a Hamiltonian action.
-Then, for each infinitesimal symmetry $X \in \fg$, there is an associated conserved current $J[X]$ of the classical field theory presented by $\cM$. \end{prop}
+\begin{prop}[Classical Noether Theorem of \cite{CG2}] Let $(\cM, \{\ell_k\},\langle-,-\rangle)$ be a local cyclic (of degree $-3$) $L_\infty$-algebra over $M$ and $\fg$ an $L_\infty$-algebra (over a point).
+Furthermore, let $\fg$ act on $\cM$ via a Hamiltonian action.
+Then, for each degree-zero infinitesimal symmetry $X \in \fg$, there is an associated conserved current $J[X]$ of the classical field theory presented by $\cM$. \end{prop}

-Traditionally, if our classical theory lives over the manifold $M$ of dimension $d$, then the conserved current $J[X]$ is $(d-1)$-form valued in Lagrangians.
-Integration over a (closed) codimension 1 submanifold $N \subset M$ is a \emph{charge} associated to the symmetry $X$.
+Traditionally, if our classical theory lives over the manifold $M$ of dimension $d$, then the conserved current $J[X]$ is a Lagrangian-valued $(d-1)$-form.
+Its integral over a (closed) codimension-one submanifold $N \subset M$ is the \emph{charge} associated to the symmetry $X$.
 These quantities (and the statement of Noether's Theorem) are expressed via the \emph{variational bicomplex}.
 We will instead outline how to recover the same data in the setting of local $L_\infty$-algebras.

-To begin, we need to resolve/extend the action of the (ordinary) $L_\infty$-algebra $\fg$ to that of a local $L_\infty$.
+To begin, we need to resolve/extend the action of the (ordinary) $L_\infty$-algebra $\fg$ to that of a local $L_\infty$-algebra.
 The following shows that there is essentially a unique (up to homotopy) way to do this.

-\begin{lem}[Lemma 12.2.4.2 of \cite{CG2}] Let $(\cM, \{\ell_k\},\langle-,-\rangle)$ be a local cyclic (of degree -3) $L_\infty$-algebra over $M$ and let $\fg$ be an $L_\infty$-algebra.
+\begin{lem}[Lemma 12.2.4.2 of \cite{CG2}] Let $(\cM, \{\ell_k\},\langle-,-\rangle)$ be a local cyclic (of degree $-3$) $L_\infty$-algebra over $M$ and let $\fg$ be an $L_\infty$-algebra.
 There is a canonical homotopy equivalence (of simplicial sets) describing \begin{itemize} \item[(a)] Actions of $\fg$ on the classical field theory presented by $\cM$, and \item[(b)] Hamiltonian actions of the local $L_\infty$-algebra $\Omega^\ast_M \otimes \fg$ on $\cM$. \end{itemize} \end{lem}

 So if $\fg$ acts via infinitesimal symmetries, then we have a Hamiltonian action of $\cL := \Omega^\ast_M \otimes \fg$ and correspondingly we obtain an equivariant action functional $S^\text{tot}$ which is a function of fields on $\cM$ and our background fields $\cL$.
 We can use this equivariant action to extract a \emph{current map}